 I am the Faculty Mentor and organizer for the WMU Lyceum, a week-long philosophy themed summer camp for high school students in the Kalamazoo area.
 The camp has two aims: (i) to improve students’ critical thinking and writing skills in a fun, engaging manner and (ii) to expose students to the study of philosophy in a college setting.
 To achieve these aims, the Lyceum uses a theme-based curriculum: daily class sessions combine critical thinking exercises and discussions that are focused on a specific topic within the camp’s larger theme (e.g., Philosophy and Technology, Philosophy and the Environment).

 Adam Waggoner (WMU, Philosophy '19) and I developed a how to guide for those interested in starting up a summer camp like the WMU Lyceum.

 Public discussion: Kollegium Talks, “Is there an upside to unpleasant feelings?”
 View on YouTube.

 "A Way to Make COVID-19 College Furloughs More Fair," The Conversation

 "Your COVID-19 Anxiety Could be a Good Thing," The Washington Post

 "Life's Anxieties: Good or Bad?"
 The History of Emotions Blog

-Dialexicon (Public Philosophy interviews for youth run by Saurish Srivastava)
+Dialexicon (Public Philosophy interview on emotions and their value for youth run by Saurish Srivastava)